ubidots/ubidots-particle/README.md

 This library creates by default new Data Source.
 The name of this data source will be "Particle" by default, and his label will be you Particle Core ID.

-The default method is UDP, if you want to change it go to the features sections and follow the example.
+The default method is TCP, if you want to change it go to the features sections and follow the example.

 # Documentation